mdodrill-usgs/Marginalized/README.md

 # Capture Recapture, Occupancy, and Integrated Population Models using Marginalization

-(marginalized repo isn't working, so use this one for now)
+(marginalized repo isn't working :confused:, so use this one for now)

 ### We illistrate the advantages of marginalization using six examples: